-Khojaly: how it all happened
+Khojali – how it happened

-“There were no working telephones in Khojali, no working anything—no electricity, no heating oil, and no running water, Goltz wrote.
-“The only link with the outside world was the helicopter—and these were under threat with each run.
+“There were no working telephones in Khojali, nothing was working —no electricity, no heating, and no running water”, Goltz wrote.
+“The only link connecting the town to the outside world was the helicopter, and it was under huge risk with each trip it made”.

 By the time the last helicopter flew into Khojali on 13 February 1992, fewer than 300 people had been evacuated by air and about 3,000 people remained in the town.
 Khojali was only defended by the OMON commander, Alif Hajiev, and approximately 160 lightly armed men who were then based at the airport.
 Khojali citizens were anxiously waiting for the expected Armenian attack.

 The Armenian assault began on the night of 25–26 February, a date that was probably chosen to mark the anniversary of the Sumgait pogroms which occurred four years earlier.
 Armored vehicles from the Soviet 366th Regiment lent their support to the Armenian troops.
 They surrounded Khojali on three sides before Armenian fighters went in and overwhelmed the local defenders.
 Only one exit out of Khojali remained open.
 Hajiev reportedly told the civilians to escape and run to Aghdam, and that his OMON military men would accompany them for their protection.

 In the middle of the night, a large crowd fled through the woods, which were ankle-deep in snow, and started to descend the valley of the small Gargar river.
 In the early morning, a crowd of Khojali civilians, as well as a few of the OMON personnel, reached open ground near the Armenian village of Nakhichevanik.